samsonjs/lake/Readme.md

     > (list 1 2 3 4)
     (1 2 3 4)

-Woah, we even managed to define a useful function without any primitives!
+Woah, we even managed to define a useful function without using any primitives!
+There are primitives now though.
+So few they can be easily named.
+They are named thusly:

+  * null?
+  * pair?
+  * not
+  * math operations: add, subtract, multiply, and divide (+ - * /)
+  * numeric equals (=)

 Lake still needs: